 An insurance adjuster is not going to voluntarily offer to compensate you for all the damages that you are entitled to.
 Have you missed work or will you miss work in the future because of your injuries.
 You are entitled to be compensated even if you have sick pay or disability pay.
 Elements of damages that may be recoverable under the law may include pain and suffering, temporary and permanent disability, loss of a normal life, lost wages, lost earning capacity, disfigurement, medical bills and prescription costs, emotional distress and in some instances, punitive damages.
 In the case of a wrongful death, the damages are much more complicated but may include loss of earnings and other support that the deceased may have provided and compensation for the grief caused by the loss of a loved one.

-Soon after an accident you may be contacted by a an insurance adjuster and their motive will be to save the insurance company money.
+Soon after an accident you may be contacted by an insurance adjuster who represents the guilty party.
+Their objective will be to keep you from getting fair compensation for your injuries.
 One of the first things that the adjuster will try to have you do is give a recorded statement.
-You may have a thousand concerns on your mind, you may be in pain, you may be on medication, but they may insist on taking the statement.
-You have absolutely no legal obligation to give a recorded statement.
-You may think that since you did nothing wrong, the adjuster seems helpful and concerned, so why not do as you are asked?
-This is a natural reaction for an accident victim who is blameless to have.
-Giving a statement to an adjuster before you talk to an attorney, however, may significantly reduce the value of your case.
+You have no legal obligation to give a recorded statement.
+You may be in a hospital or on pain medication and it simply is not in your best interest to give a recorded statement without talking to a lawyer first.
 Remember, the insurance company wants a recorded statement because it helps them, not because it helps the victim.
 Giving a recorded statement is very serious matter and doing so without consulting a lawyer gives the insurance company a significant advantage.

 When an insurance adjuster offers to settle a case, they may not make you aware of your obligation to reimburse insurance companies and doctors.
 In most cases if your medical bills have been paid by your health insurance company, the insurance company has the right to be reimbursed.
 However, if you have an attorney the insurance company may have a legal obligation to reduce the amount of money that is paid back.
 In other instances, an attorney can help negotiate significant reductions in the amount that has to be paid back.
 If this is not done before you settle your case, the doctors and insurance companies may receive the entire settlement amount.